cmusatyalab/faceswap/doc/FaceSwap/docs/index.md

 FaceSwap Android server is available on Amazon EC2.
 The AMI name is "FaceSwap-server-release".
 The AMI ID in EC2 Oregon is ami-31c43351.

 The source code is available [here](https://github.com/Jamesjue/FaceSwap-server).

+## Hardware Requirements

+The recommended FaceSwap server should have 4 core and 8GM RAM.
+Similar EC2 instances are m4.xlarge and m4.large.